asheroto/winget-install/README.md

 irm asheroto.com/winget | iex
 ```

-Due to the nature of how PowerShell works, you won't be able to use any parameters like `-Force` with this method.
+Due to the nature of how PowerShell works, you won't be able to use any parameters like `-Force` with this command line.
 You can set the global variable `$Force` to `$true` and the script should pick up on it ([more info](#global-variables)), but if for some reason that doesn't work or you absolutely need to use a one-line command with parameters, you can use the following:

 ```powershell
 &([ScriptBlock]::Create((irm asheroto.com/winget))) -Force